ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-for-business.rst

 I also believe that companies have the same issues with documentation that open source has.
 Read the Docs has always been open source, so some companies have installed it locally.
-Today,
+However,
+running Read the Docs is not trivial.
+There are a lot of moving pieces, and it requires a good deal of maintenance.

+That's why today,
 we are adding the ability to have us host it for companies.

-This site will live at readthedocs.com
+This site will live at https://readthedocs.com

 Why a .com and a .org
 ~~~~~~~~~~~~~~~~~~~~~